Nether Burrow

 Nether Burrow is a small hamlet in the Lunesdale Valley of North Lancashire, England.
 It is a small settlement on the banks of the River Lune.
 There is not much there but there is a pub called the Highwayman Inn.
 It is on the A683 road between Lancaster and Kirkby Lonsdale.
-It forms part of the civil parish with the unusual name of Burrow-with-Burrow.
+It forms part of the civil parish of Burrow-with-Burrow, in the Lancaster district.